oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 #### Usage Notes

+- make sure the input volume of your mic is turned up
 - when first starting, wait just a second for the program to adapt to ambient noise levels (the threshold is set above the max value of ambient noise levels on program start)
 - you may need to repeat the very first command twice for it to be processed
 - occassionally the model will inaccurately interpret a word - just repeat a command if it doesn't work the first time